apache/causeway-site/content/reference/services/user-registration-service.md

 ## Implementation

 There is no default implementation of the service provided by the core framework.
-However, the [Isis addons security module](http://github.com/isisaddons/isis-module-security), provides an implementation which is automatically available if the security module is on the classpath.
+However, the [Isis addons security module](http://github.com/isisaddons/isis-module-security), provides an abstract implementation with almost all needed functionality.
+You may extend from it and provide the application role(s) for the self-registered users. **Note**: the custom implementation of this service should be registered manually in Isis!

 ## Related Services